U.S. Visas

 Available

-Fees: Vary depending or administrative district municipality/ City Hall within the Netherlands
+Fees: Vary - by administrative district municipality/ City Hall within the Netherlands

 Issuing Authority: Civil Registry Office where the marriage was registered.

 Comments: Available for both same-sex and opposite-sex couples (same-sex marriage was legalized in the Netherlands on April 1, 2001).
-Dutch law only acknowledges civil marriages, performed by a registrar of marriages (ambtenaar van de burgerlijke stand) Available in standard Dutch language and international versions
+Dutch law only acknowledges civil marriages performed by a registrar of marriages (ambtenaar van de burgerlijke stand).
+Available in standard Dutch language and multilingual standard form.

 Divorce Certificates